DataDog/datadog-api-client-go/api/v1/datadog/docs/User.md

 ### SetAccessRole

-`func (o *User) SetAccessRole(v string)`
+`func (o *User) SetAccessRole(v AccessRole)`

-SetAccessRole gets a reference to the given string and assigns it to the AccessRole field.
+SetAccessRole gets a reference to the given AccessRole and assigns it to the AccessRole field.

 ### GetDisabled